Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Introduction

 Indeed, it is instructive to compare $\G$-geometry with K\"ahler/Calabi--Yau geometry.
 Yau's solution~\cite{Yau} of the Calabi conjecture says that (provided the first Chern class vanishes) we can start with a K\"ahler form $\omega$ and find a (\emph{globally unique}) Ricci-flat K\"ahler form $\tilde \omega$ in the same cohomology class $[\omega]$.
 The parabolic version, proved by Cao~\cite{Cao}, uses K\"ahler--Ricci flow.
 Both the elliptic and parabolic approaches rely heavily on the $\del \delbar$ lemma of K\"ahler geometry.
 There is no such analogous result in $\G$-geometry.
 The problem is that while the complex and symplectic geometry of a K\"ahler manifold are essentially independent, there is no such decoupling of $\G$-geometry into two independent geometries.

 It thus makes sense to consider other ``reasonable'' geometric flows of $\G$-structures.
 A reasonable flow of $\G$-structures should of course have short-time existence and uniqueness.
-Ideally (in analogy with the Ricci flow), it should be amenable to a deTurck trick yielding equivalence with a strictly parabolic (heat-like) flow.
+Ideally (in analogy with the Ricci flow), it should be amenable to a DeTurck trick yielding equivalence with a strictly parabolic (heat-like) flow.
 In particular, it should be of the form

-where $\ph \mapsto P(\ph)$ is some second order differential invariant of $\G$-structures.
-Thus we need to determine all the (independent) second order differential invariants of $\G$-structures \emph{which are $3$-forms}.
+where $\ph \mapsto P(\ph)$ is some second-order differential invariant of $\G$-structures.
+Thus we need to determine all the (independent) second-order differential invariants of $\G$-structures \emph{which are $3$-forms}.

 \begin{rmk} One could ask the same question for flows of Riemannian metrics.
-The only second order differential invariant of a metric $g$ is the Riemann curvature tensor, which in general decomposes (see equation~\eqref{eq:curvature-n} for details) intro three independent pieces as irreducible $\SO{n}$-representations.
+The only second-order differential invariant of a metric $g$ is the Riemann curvature tensor, which in general decomposes (see equation~\eqref{eq:curvature-n} for details) intro three independent pieces as irreducible $\SO{n}$-representations.
 Exactly two of these can be identified with symmetric $2$-tensors, namely $Rg$ and $\tRc^0$, where $R$ is the scalar curvature and $\tRc^0$ is the traceless Ricci tensor.
 Thus the most general geometric flow of Riemannian metrics is $\frac{\partial}{\partial t} g_t = a \tRc_t + b R_t g_t$ for some constants $a, b$.
 In fact, if we take $a = - 2$ (in which case $b=0$ corresponds to the Ricci flow), then we obtain the \emph{Ricci--Bourguignon flow}, which has good short-time existence for $|b|$ small.
 (See~\cite{CCDMM} for details.) \end{rmk}

-In this paper we determine all the \emph{independent} second order differential invariants of a $\G$-structure which are $3$-forms, and thus classify (up to lower order terms) all possible geometric flows of $\G$-structures which could be heat-like.
-We do this by explicit computation, avoiding the use of abstract representation theory, to make the arguments as widely accessible as possible.
+In this paper we determine all of the \emph{independent} second-order differential invariants of a $\G$-structure which correspond to $3$-forms, and thus classify (up to lower order terms) all possible geometric flows of $\G$-structures which could be heat-like.
 In the process, we derive several explicit formulas for the decompositions into irreducible $\G$-representations of certain $\G$-representations.
 We apply these results to the Riemann curvature tensor $\tRm$ of a $\G$-structure, reproducing some results of Cleyton--Ivanov~\cite{CI}, and to the covariant derivative $\nab{} T$ of the torsion.
 We also explicitly decompose the $\G$-Bianchi identity into independent relations.
 We make several applications of these identities.